SkyDude

 ability of the software to calculate star position.

-Through testing I have demonstrated the following equation in regards
+Through testing I have demonstrated the following equation in regard

 to the guide-scope and guide-camera: